Projects

 Plans approved for south Manchester affordable homes

-All of the homes within the development will be available on affordable tenures.
+All of the homes within the development will be available on social rent tenures.

 CGI of a contemporary apartment scheme in Didsbury.